apache/activemq-apollo/apollo-website/src/documentation/getting-started.md

 -->
 # Getting Started Guide

-This guide will help you install, setup and run an Apollo broker and validate it is operating correctly.
+This guide will help you install, setup and run an Apollo broker and validate that the broker is operating correctly.

 ## Installation